 No!
-Although we are not a certified gluten-free bakery, (mainly due to the high cost of annual certification), we take every precaution to prevent cross-contamination.
-We have a 100% dedicated gluten-free facility.
-We choose our ingredient suppliers carefully.
-We make sure employees never bring gluten into our bakery or wear their uniforms outside of work where they may come into contact with gluten.
+Although we are not a certified gluten-free bakery, we are a 100% dedicated gluten-free bakery and as such, we take every precaution to prevent cross-contamination.
+We have a trust relationship with our mostly local ingredient suppliers.
+We have strong protocols in place to ensure that employees never bring gluten into our bakery or wear their uniforms outside of work where they may come into contact with gluten.
 We do everything possible to create a safe environment for making 100% gluten-free baked goods.

 Further, we periodically send a sampling of products to the FARRP (Food Allergy Research and Resource) Lab at the University of Nebraska for gluten testing.
 Our products consistently test under 10ppm.